eshan-sud/battery-notifier/README.md

 1. Open Command Prompt in the same directory as `setup.py`.
 2. Execute: `python setup.py -y`

-   This will create a shortcut on your desktop for easy access to the Battery Notifier interface and configure it to run automatically on startup (which can be adjusted as per user preference).
+   This will create a shortcut on your desktop for easy access to the Voltify interface and configure it to run automatically on startup (which can be adjusted as per user preference).

 ## Usage